-Blue lace agate is a rare variety of the mineral chalcedony characterised by distinctive blue and white wavy bands.
-Although some material can resemble blue agate, the two are not the same.
+Blue lace agate is a rare variety of the mineral chalcedony.
+It's characterised by distinctive blue and white wavy bands.
+Although some material can resemble blue agate, it's not the same stone.

-The vast majority of blue lace agate comes from one location in Southern Namibia, Farm 254 Ysterputz, Karasburg West.
-Not far from the border with South Africa, this area is incredibly dry and barren and rain is exceptionally rare.
-Temperatures by day can be almost unbearable whilst at night it can drop to below freezing.
+The vast majority of blue lace agate comes from one location in Southern Namibia.
+Farm 254 Ysterputs, Karasburg West is not far from the border with South Africa.
+The area is incredibly dry and barren and rain is exceptionally rare.
+Temperatures by day can be almost unbearable but at night they can drop to below freezing.

 The deposit where blue lace agate is found is believed to date back approximately 54 million years.

-It's synonymous with George Swanson who it's widely reported discovered the mine around 1962.
+Blue lace agate is synonymous with George Swanson who it's claimed discovered the mine around 1962.
 That's not quite accurate however because it was discovered by Willy Preiss.
 Preiss lived some 400 miles away in Namibia's capital Windhoek which made managing operations there very difficult.